You’ll pay $1,300 on average to replace a pool pump

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

+A new pool pump costs an average of $1,300, with most homeowners spending between $700 and $4,000.
 When budgeting for a pool pump replacement, consider factors like your pool type, the pump you choose, and labor costs.
-Hiring a professional ensures proper installation and extends the lifespan of your pool pump.
+Hiring a pool repair professional ensures proper installation and extends the lifespan of your pool pump.

-Several factors influence the cost of installing a pool pump, including your pool type, the pump type you select, labor costs, and additional features like timers or water features.
-Here’s a breakdown of pool pump replacement cost factors.
+Several factors influence the cost of installing a pool pump, including the type of pool, the type of pump selected, labor costs, and additional features such as timers or water features.
+Here’s a breakdown of the factors that affect pool pump replacement costs.

-Due to the increased complexity of installation, in-ground pool pumps typically cost more than above-ground pumps.
-You can expect to pay between $700 and $4,000 for a pool pump, with above-ground pools falling at the lower range and in-ground pools climbing towards the higher end.
+Due to the increased complexity of installation, in-ground pool pumps cost more than above-ground pumps.
+You can expect to pay between $700 and $4,000 for a pool pump, with above-ground pools falling within the lower range and in-ground pools rising towards the higher end.

-The type of pump you choose significantly affects the cost.
-Pump prices range from $250 to over $4,000, depending on your pool size and specific needs.
-For instance, dual-speed pumps start around $300, while high-head pumps designed for complex setups can cost upwards of $4,000.
+The type of pump you choose has a significant impact on the cost.
+Pump prices range from $250 to over $4,000, depending on the size of your pool and your specific needs.
+For instance, dual-speed pumps start at $300, while high-head pumps designed for complex setups can cost upwards of $4,000.

 If installation requires excavating space to bury the pump, this will add an extra $100 to $200 to your costs.

-Adding a pool pump timer costs an additional $50 to $100.
-A timer ensures your pump operates only when needed, saving energy and eliminating the need to manually turn it on and off.
-If you're also installing a new filter, expect to add $250 to $2,000 to your overall pool remodel costs.
+Adding a pool pump timer incurs an additional cost of $50 to $100.
+A timer ensures your pump operates only when needed, saving energy and eliminating the need to turn it on and off manually.
+If you’re also installing a new filter, expect to add $250 to $2,000 to your overall pool remodel costs.

 The type of pool pump you choose will impact your cost.
 Here’s a look at different types of pool pumps and their average prices.